omni/poa-bridge/README.md

 - `home_contract_address` - address of the bridge contract on home chain
 - `foreign_contract_address` - address of the bridge contract on foreign chain
-- `home_deploy` - block number at which home contract has been deployed
-- `foreign_deploy` - block number at which foreign contract has been deployed
 - `checked_deposit_relay` - number of the last block for which an authority has relayed deposits to the foreign
 - `checked_withdraw_relay` - number of the last block for which an authority has relayed withdraws to the home
 - `checked_withdraw_confirm` - number of the last block for which an authority has confirmed withdraw